Manawatu-Wanganui – Guide for Backpackers

 Tongariro National Park

 The home of Mt Ngauruhoe (Mt Doom from The Lord of the Rings) and the popular day walk, the Tongariro Alpine Crossing, Tongariro National Park is well worth exploring to get your volcano fix while backpacking in New Zealand.
 There’s so much to do in the national park, including the Tongariro Circuit Great Walk, that we have dedicated a whole guide to the national park in Tongariro National Park – Guide for Backpackers.

 A national park dense with native forest and surrounding New Zealand’s longest navigable river provides a true wilderness experience.
 Mountain biking and the Whanganui Journey Great Walk are only a couple of highlights in the national park.
 Find out more in Whanganui National Park – Guide for Backpackers.

 The Ruapehu District

 The northernmost district of the Manawatu-Whanganui Region is the start of the Forgotten World Highway which is just as intriguing as it sounds.
 The district also sits around New Zealand’s largest volcano, Mt Ruapehu, which has three ski fields in winter.
 Find out more about Ruapehu in Ruapehu – Guide for Backpackers.

 If you have more time in Manawatu…

 - Visit Owlcatraz in Palmerston North.
-Ironically, the owls are not trapped in prison-like cages like the pun suggests.
-The centre has birds, farm animals, a historic jail and cave.
+Ironically, the owls are not trapped in prison-like cages as the pun suggests.
+The centre has birds, farm animals, a historic jail and cave

 - Head to the coast off Wanganui city to catch some “gnarly” surf breaks.

-- Stock up on supplies and update the contents of you backpack by shopping in the The Plaza Shopping Centre in Palmerston North.
+- Stock up on supplies and update the contents of your backpack by shopping in The Plaza Shopping Centre in Palmerston North

 - Go swimming by the waterfall at Ruahine Dress Circle Scenic Reserve.